Strandberg Guitars: History

 Ola Strandberg began building guitars as a childhood hobby, inspired by Allan Holdsworth having built a guitar from jelutong, an atypical choice as a luthier.
 Strandberg studied mechanical engineering in school and had his first job in a workshop, learning metalwork and CAD drawing.
 He later moved into administrative software design and then product management marketing.
 By this point, Strandberg was experiencing a midlife crisis and found a distraction in returning to guitar building.
-He was fascinated by Steinberger's headless guitar designs and hardware of the 1980s but found a problem to solve in improving the player experience through incorporating more ergonomic design principles, like improving balance and using a neck shape that promotes more natural wrist and hand positioning.
+He was fascinated by Steinberger's headless guitar designs and hardware of the 1980s, but wanted to improve the player experience through incorporating more ergonomic design principles.
+In particular, he wanted to improve balance and use a neck shape that promotes more natural wrist and hand positioning.
 Strandberg secretly built his prototype guitar in the basement workshop of the biotech company he worked for in 2007.
 While his work garnered interest online, it was not until he created his EndurNeck profile in 2012 that Strandberg felt confident enough to found his namesake company.
 Finding a contractor to build his guitars, however, took time and it was not until 2014 that Strandberg's first batch of mass-produced instruments was released.

 With their ergonomic focus and "game-changing" neck profiles, Strandberg quickly established a reputation as one of the most forward-thinking brands in the industry.
-Strandberg notably helped legitimize headless designs: while brands like Steinberger had previously experimented with guitars that forewent headstocks, the concept was not widely accepted until Strandberg resurrected the idea.
+While brands like Steinberger had previously experimented with headless guitars, the concept was not widely accepted until Strandberg resurrected and legitimized the idea.
 Companies like Ibanez, Schecter, and Kiesel subsequently introduced new headless guitar models in a "boom" that Guitar World credited to Strandberg.
 The company's guitars have been used by artists like Plini, Jacob Collier, and Jordan Rudess, and are considered a "go-to" in the progressive metal genre.